UsamaTariq-1996/Docker-work/README.md

 4. Run `node server.js` to automatically import the data from `test_data.json` and to start an Express app.

 5. Navigate to localhost:3000 in your browser to view the chart created with the test data.

+I have created create 2 docker images. one image for Web App, second image for CouchDB

+Web App docker-image have 3 instances of itself, created by replication controller of kubernetes.

+Database docker-image also have 3 instances of itself, created by replication controller of kubernetes.